henry-zwart/msc_thesis/site/docs/log.md

 ## Dec 8 - Dec 14 2025

+### Tuesday
+- Began working on a short presentation for Friday.

 ### Monday
+- Looking at cognitive theories of belief and belief change
+  - Appears to be support for the notion that in order to change a belief, it is not always necessary to intervene directly on that belief (i.e., causal relations are important).
+Furthermore that intervening on a belief directly can cause a blow-back effect, since this 'reactivates' the prior belief.
+- Have started a [glossary][glossary.md] to keep track of relevant terminology.

+## Dec 1 - Dec 7 2025
+### Summary
 #### Week overview:
 - Confirmed that I have access to the climate attitudes data already.
 - Set up research log to track progress and issues, and static site to collate information